 When we think, we often experience a kind of mental movie, where hazy visuals set the scene and context of the thought.
 In this internal movie, one or more characters speak the words of the thought, using body language and tone that, along with the visuals, evoke the emotion the thought intends to evoke.

-When you watch a film in the cinemas, you feel a range of emotions that the film is demanding of you, isn’t it?
+When you watch a film in the cinema, you feel a range of emotions that the film is demanding of you, isn’t it?
 If a scene is scary, you feel scared.
 If a scene is shocking, you feel shocked.
 If a scene is romantic, you feel romantic.
 If a scene makes you sick in the stomach, then that’s exactly what the scene intends.

-The feeling you experience is embedded in the film itself.
+The feeling you experience is encoded in the film itself.
 What’s a film, but a combination of visuals and sound (both music and talk)?
-Is it difficult to therefore extend the same understanding to mental-movies (aka thoughts)?

-Like physical sensations of vision, sound, touch, taste and smell, the feeling of mental sensations is embedded in those mental sensations themselves; and like all sensations they are also transient (or temporary) and do not belong to us, nor are they created by us.
+Like physical sensations of vision, sound, touch, taste and smell, the feeling of mental sensations is encoded in those mental sensations themselves; and like all sensations they are also transient (or temporary) and do not belong to us, nor are they created by us.

 - “I” am not depressed.
 The movie that’s currently running in the mind and/or the current situation intends to be felt as depressing.